Białystok Ghetto uprising

 The Białystok Ghetto uprising was an insurrection in the Jewish Białystok Ghetto against the Nazi German occupation authorities during World War II.
 The uprising was launched on the night of August 16, 1943 and was the second-largest ghetto uprising organized in Nazi-occupied Poland after the Warsaw Ghetto Uprising of April–May 1943.
 It was led by the Anti-Fascist Military Organisation (Antyfaszystowska Organizacja Bojowa), a branch of the Warsaw Anti-Fascist Bloc.

 The revolt began upon the German announcement of mass deportations from the ghetto.
-The main objective was to break the German siege and allow the maximum number of Jews to escape into the neighboring Knyszyn (Knyszyński) Forest.
+The main objective was to break the German siege and allow the maximum number of Jews to escape into the neighboring Knyszyn Forest.
 A group of about 300 to 500 insurgents armed with 25 rifles and 100 pistols as well as home-made Molotov cocktails for grenades, attacked the overwhelming German force with a great loss of life.
 Leaders of the uprising committed suicide.
 Several dozen combatants managed to break through and run into the Knyszyn Forest where they joined other guerrilla groups.